 There are total 6 Pyramids of Giza.
 3 big Pyramids for the Kings and 3 smaller pyramids for the Queens.
 The Queen pyramids are so much smaller in size compare to the Kings which kinda tell you how women are perceived in those era.

-From the pyramids it is a short drive to see the Sphinx.
+From the pyramids it was a short drive to see the Sphinx.

 The Great Sphinx of Giza is a giant 4,500-year-old limestone statue situated near the Great Pyramid in Giza, Egypt.
 Measuring 240 feet (73 meters) long and 66 feet (20 meters) high, the Great Sphinx is one of the world’s largest monuments.
 It is also one of the most recognizable relics of the ancient Egyptians, though the origins and history of the colossal structure are still debated.
 In ancient Egypt, the sphinx was a spiritual guardian and most often depicted as a male with a pharaoh headdress—as is the Great Sphinx—and figures of the creatures were often included in tomb and temple complexes.

-We will later see the Sphinx Alley in Upper Egypt which is a 2km stretch avenue that connects the temples of Luxor and Karnak and is lined with sphinx statues.
+We would later see the Sphinx Alley in Upper Egypt which is a 2km stretch avenue that connects the temples of Luxor and Karnak and is lined with sphinx statues.

-Our Pyramid tour takes up one whole day and our guide made 2 stops for us to do obligatory stopping.
+Our Pyramid tour took up one whole day and our guide made 2 stops for us to do obligatory stopping.
 One in Saqqara to see the Egyptian Carpet and in Giza to see the perfume stores.
-We could actually refuse but after seeing Cairo and see how people live poorly we thought there is no harm in going.
-We are not pushed to shop but we ended up doing few purchases because the quality is actually good and after all we do need souvenirs from Cairo as a token of memories.
+We could actually refuse but after seeing Cairo and see how people live poorly we thought there was no harm in going.
+We were not pushed to shop but we ended up doing few purchases because the quality were actually good and after all we do need souvenirs from Cairo as a token of memories.

 I read there are a lot of hassles from people offering guides services and selling souvenirs.
-But as we come with a guide no one actually bothering us.
-There are people offering souvenirs but when we say No they back off.
-Giza Pyramid is very crowded.
+But as we came with a guide no one actually bothering us.
+There were people offering souvenirs but when we said No they back off.
+Giza Pyramid was very crowded.
 The best time to visit is either early in the morning when it opens or later in the afternoon as packaged tour usually go to Giza Pyramid in the morning and Egyptian Museum in the afternoon.

-It is already dark as we come back to our Hotel.
-We originally plan to visit the museum at night.
+It was already dark when we came back to our Hotel.
+We originally planned to visit the museum at night.
 The museum open at night every Thursday and Sunday.
-But we are too tired and decided to visit the museum tomorrow.
+But we were too tired and decided to just visit the museum the next day